brianjeball/robert-half-coding-challenge/README.md

 # robert-half-coding-challenge
 Yelp API Search App

+## Viewing the App
+- Open `index.html` in any browser to view the Yelp App

 ### Web App that finds and displays the lowest rated parking lots in a given region using the Yelp API

 Requirements